Andreea1108/Jira/README.md

 2.6 Test closure

 - Analyze if the exit criteria were met and the testing process can be closed ;
-- Generate the traceability matrix ;
+- The traceability matrix was generated and can be found here : [Traceability matrix](https://github.com/Andreea1108/Jira/blob/c380a88eb339cd31b2f7a0b7400dd725db38cfef/Export%20Traceability%20Matrix.xlsx)
 - Generate the test completion report .

 2.7 Test monitoring and control